dilshvn/fyp/README.md

 # fyp
-final year project for engineering design module at uom
+final year project for engineering design module at univ of moratuwa